 This course reviews the two types of cells (prokaryotic and eukaryotic).
 Microbial anatomy, physiology, and diversity are introduced.
 Microbiological disease pathology and the role of microbes in food production are also discussed.
-This class includes an oral presentation on a disease caused by microbes.
+This class includes an oral presentation on a disease caused by microbes, a diversity smorgasbord, a group project on a group of microbes, and a write-up on how microbes are used in food.
 Laboratory work culminates with the identification of an unknown bacterial solution.
 Group 1 lab course.
+Quantitative Reasoning.